MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-private-link.md

 ## Troubleshoot connectivity issues with private endpoint-based networking

-If you're having connectivity issues using private endpoint-based networking, check the following areas:
+If you have connectivity issues when you use private endpoint-based networking, check the following areas:

 - **Verify IP address assignments:** Check that the private endpoint has the correct IP address assigned and that there are no conflicts with other resources.
 For more information on private endpoints and IP, see [Manage Azure private endpoints](/azure/private-link/manage-private-endpoint).
 - **Check NSGs:** Review the NSG rules for the private endpoint's subnet to ensure the necessary traffic is allowed and doesn't have conflicting rules.
 For more information on NSGs, see [Network security groups](/azure/virtual-network/network-security-groups-overview).